Glossary of Terms

 Charter School – Publicly funded school that operates independently of the traditional public school system under a charter or contract with a state or local authorizer such as a school district.
 These schools are funded through state and local tax revenues, with funding typically allocated based on student enrollment.

-Child Poverty – A condition where children live in families with incomes too low to meet basic needs like food, housing, healthcare, and education, which affects their overall well-being and development.
+Child Poverty – A condition where children live in families with incomes too low to meet basic needs such as food, housing, healthcare, and education, which affects their overall well-being and development.

 Civil Discourse – Respectful and constructive communication about political and social issues, where individuals express their views thoughtfully, listen to others with an open mind, and seek to understand differing perspectives.
 Civil discourse helps address conflicts, find common ground, and develop solutions without aggression or hostility.